rajasekhar518/ecommerce/README.md

  .
 Easy to deploy as single service

 ### Drawbacks :
- .
+ . changing business in one of service we need to repackage and redeploy .
 Can not individually scale or make changes on specefic services without affecting other service

  ### Microservice Design (Recommended for real scenario)